-Pre-Agreement Cost Approvals.
-OJP does not typically approve pre-agreement costs; an applicant must request and obtain the prior written approval of OJP for all such costs.
-If approved, pre-agreement costs could be paid from grant funds consistent with a grantee's approved budget, and under applicable cost standards.
+OJP does not typically approve preagreement costs; an applicant must request and obtain the prior written approval of OJP for all such costs.
+If approved, preagreement costs could be paid from grant funds consistent with a grantee's approved budget, and under applicable cost standards.
 However, all such costs prior to award and prior to approval of the costs are incurred at the sole risk of an applicant.
 Generally, no applicant should incur project costs before submitting an application requesting federal funding for those costs.
-Should there be extenuating circumstances that appear to be appropriate for OJP's consideration as pre-agreement costs, the applicant should contact the point of contact listed on the Title page of this announcement for details on the requirements for submitting a written request for approval.
+Should there be extenuating circumstances that appear to be appropriate for OJP's consideration as preagreement costs, the applicant should contact the point of contact listed on the title page of this announcement for details on the requirements for submitting a written request for approval.
 See the section on Costs Requiring Prior Approval in the Financial Guide, for more information.

-Limitation on Use of Award Funds for Employee Compensation; Waiver.
-With respect to any award of more than \$250,000 made under this solicitation, recipients may not use federal funds to pay total cash compensation (salary plus cash bonuses) to any employee of the award recipient at a rate that exceeds 110% of the maximum annual salary payable to a member of the Federal Government's Senior Executive Service (SES) at an agency with a Certified SES Performance Appraisal System for that year.
-The 2014 salary table for SES employees is available at www.opm.gov/salary-tables.
-Note: A recipient may compensate an employee at a greater rate, provided the amount in excess of this compensation limitation is paid with non-federal funds.
+Limitation on Use of Award Funds for Employee Compensation; Waiver

+With respect to any award of more than \$250,000 made under this solicitation, recipients may not use federal funds to pay total cash compensation (salary plus cash bonuses) to any employee of the award recipient at a rate that exceeds 110 percent of the maximum annual salary payable to a member of the Federal Government's Senior Executive Service (SES) at an agency with a Certified SES Performance Appraisal System for that year.6 The 2015 salary table for SES employees is available at the Office of Personnel Management website.
+Note: A recipient may compensate an employee at a greater rate, provided the amount in excess of this compensation limitation is paid with nonfederal funds.
 (Any such additional compensation will not be considered matching funds where match requirements apply.)
+For employees who charge only a portion of their time to an award, the allowable amount to be charged is equal to the percentage of time worked times the maximum salary limitation.